OdyAsh/OdyAsh-Notes/Islamic Stories/Arabs/Before Muhammad.excalidraw.md

 Both magicians said that there will come a time where a tribe of black people from Sudan or Ethiopia will come and take over Yemen ^wFV6AoHu

-So, Rabia migrated with his family from Yemen to  [[https://www.wikiwand.com/en/Najran|Najran]], which was linked to El-Sham (currently the countries of Syria, Lebanon, Jordon, & Palestine) ruled by the Roman empire ^DvpWkKTq
+So, Rabia migrated with his family from Yemen to  [[https://www.wikiwand.com/en/Najran|Najran]], which was linked to Ash-Sham (currently the countries of Syria, Lebanon, Jordon, & Palestine) ruled by the Roman empire ^DvpWkKTq

 Years later, he died and his son [[https://www.wikiwand.com/en/Abu_Karib#introduction|Abu Karib As'ad al-Kamil]] wanted to go back to Yemen ^yPFWPP2F